ctu-mrs/mtsp_planning_task/README.md

 # Practical seminar task

 The practical seminar focuses on solving the min-max Multiple Traveling Salesman Problems with Neighborhoods (MTSPN) using two drones.
-The problem consists of *n* target locations, placed throughout the fly area, with the predefined circular neighborhood which has to be visited.
+The problem consists of *n* target locations placed throughout the fly area with a predefined circular neighborhood which has to be visited.
 Both UAVs have a predefined starting position and limited maximal velocity and acceleration.
-The objective of the task is to minimize the maximal flight time of the drones and visit all target location neighborhoods.
+The objective of the task is to minimize the maximal flight time of the drones and to visit all target location neighborhoods.
-During the simulated and real flight, each unvisited target location and triggering by 5 s, and potential collision between the drones by 10 s.
+During the simulated and real flight, each unvisited target location is penalized by 5 s and a potential collision between the drones by 10 s.
 The assignment is given with already working planner.
 However, the planner has poor performance and thus can be significantly improved.